BlackRock: How It Became the Largest Asset Manager in the World

 Key Resources

-IP, Web portals, IT and Telecoms, A chain of sales and support centers, A web of middlemen, Alliances, and Staff are among BlackRock's most valuable assets.
+IP, Web portals, IT and Telecoms, A chain of sales and support centers, and A web of middlemen, Alliances, and Staff are among BlackRock's most valuable assets.

 As part of its mission, BlackRock holds or leases a variety of intangible assets.
-BlackRock was called as a claimant or assignee in a lot of patents filed by the US Patent office, such as applications labeled "Investment funds allowing a bond rating scale tactic," "Framework and tactic for credit risk management for investments," and "Structure and process for handling credit risk for investment portfolios."
+BlackRock was called a claimant or assignee in a lot of patents filed by the US Patent Office, such as applications labeled "Investment funds allowing a bond rating scale tactic," "Framework and tactic for credit risk management for investments," and "Structure and process for handling credit risk for investment portfolios."

 BlackRock has a range of tangible assets across the globe that are important to the operations that it holds or rents.
 Its global web of operations, which has sites in Seattle, Singapore, Sydney, and Taipei, spans the Americas, Asia Pacific, Europe, the Middle East, and Africa.